 A notary public commission is not automatically renewed.
+We do not send out a renewal notice.
 Notaries are responsible for tracking and reapplying for a new commission on their own.
-You can submit a new application 2 1⁄2 months before the expiration of your current commission.
+You can submit a new application 30 days before the expiration of your current commission.
 Each notarial commission is unique, and a new notarial commission number and expiration date will be issued when the new application is accepted.
 The application is submitted online.
 ORS 194.325(1).

 If the notary public is reapplying, the same notarial journal may be used with the new notarial commission, as long as the information required in the front of the notarial journal is updated.
-The notary public should indicate where the new notarial commission begins on the next notarial journal entry line.
+The notary public should indicate where the new notarial commission begins on the next journal entry line.

 The official notary stamp from the expiring notarial commission must be disabled by destroying, defacing, damaging, erasing or securing the device against use as soon as the notarial commission expires.
-It will be invalid with the new notarial commission.
 ORS 194.295(2).

 The notary public will purchase a new notary stamp.
-The new notary stamp will not be valid until the effective date of the new notarial commission.

-The process to reapply may take up to two weeks.
+The process to reapply may take up to 10 days or more.

-Not reapplying for a Commission?
+Not Reapplying for a Commission?